python-geeks/Automation-scripts/screen_recorder/README.md

 # Screen Recorder

 Record your screen and save it as a 1080p 60fps .avi file.
-File is stored in the `screen_recorder` directory

 ### Pre-requisites